Web Conversion Optimization (WCO) Guide For Marketing Operations

 Gate levels

-The height or level of a content gate refers to the amount of information a user has to provide in order to pass through the gate (to gain access to the content).
-The level of the gate will have an influence on how likely people are to complete the form, as will the attractiveness or value of the content.
+The height or level of a content gate refers to the amount of information a user has to provide in order to pass through the gate and gain access to the content.

 The level of the gate should find a balance between the value of the content and the amount of data required by sales or marketing to progress that buyer towards a sale.
 A lower value piece of content may only necessitate a lower gate with the understanding that we may have to ask for more information later in that buyer’s journey.